MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 3. On the **Resource Costs** page, fill in the fields on a line as necessary.
 4. Repeat step 3 for each alternate resource cost that you want to set up.

+> [!NOTE]
-**Note**.
-To set up resource costs that will apply to all resources and resource groups, open the **Resource Costs** page and fill in the fields.
+> To set up resource costs that apply to all resources and resource groups, open the **Resource Costs** page and fill in the fields.

 ## To set up alternate resource prices